dianacismaru/oop-labs/README.md

-This repo contains my solutions for the OOP laboratory at my university.
+This repo contains my solution for the OOP laboratory.